Innoactive/Hub-Tutorial-Unity-Project/README.md

 Finally, add the script to the flashlight object.

-**Solution:** Find all created prefabs and the populated scene in _ChapterSolutions/Chapter-7_Use-Context-Menu.unitypackage_.
+**Solution:** Find the implemented script and the populated scene in _ChapterSolutions/Chapter-7_Use-Context-Menu.unitypackage_.